Funeral plans form for late Vigo County Sheriff John Plasse

 The sheriff’s office has released some of the details for events, both public and private.

-Planners are still working on procession plans – both to the Hulman Center and the cemetery.
+The sheriff’s office posted on social media Friday night, “A parking map for the funeral services set for Monday, July 29th as well as the full processional route will be posted this weekend.
+General public parking will be located at the Indiana State University parking garage on 8th St., attached to the Terre Haute transit (Not Convention Center parking garage).
+You can expect the procession route to head west on Cherry St. from Hulman Center, south on 1st St. to the Vigo County Sheriff’s Office, East on Davis Drive, north on 7th St. by the Terre Haute Police Department, and east on US Highway 40/Wabash Ave.
+While we cannot state an exact time the funeral procession will begin, we are estimating near 3:30pm.”

-If you would like to pay respects at any time, the sheriff’s office invites you to visit the memorial to Sheriff Plasse in front of the department’s office at 600 W. Honey Creek Drive.
+To pay respects at any time, the sheriff’s office invited people to visit the memorial to Plasse in front of the department’s office at 600 W. Honey Creek Drive.